John Jympson: Career

 James B. Harris picked Jympson to edit his directorial debut The Bedford Incident in 1965, the year he also edited Sands of the Kalahari.
 He edited Where Eagles Dare (1968) and aided the film's director Brian G. Hutton on set.
 Jympson edited Kelly's Heroes (1970), and the Peter Sellers' films The Bobo (1967) and The Optimists of Nine Elms (1973).
 Alfred Hitchcock selected Jympson to edit Frenzy in 1972; off set the two became good friends.

-In 1976 Jympson was hired to edit Star Wars (1977) by director George Lucas, as Lucas liked Jympson's work on A Hard Day's Night.
-However after an initial cut, Jympson was replaced by Paul Hirsch, Richard Chew and Marcia Lucas, with Lucas himself also editing chunks of the film to get it back in a state that he wanted the film to be cut in.
+Jympson was hired to edit Star Wars (1977).
+Director George Lucas had wanted to use Richard Chew, but selected Jympson as a more affordable local option who would not require a work permit for the film's shoot in the UK and as he liked his work on A Hard Day's Night.
+Jympson began cutting the film together while Lucas was still filming in Tunisia; as Lucas noted, the editor was in an "impossible position" because Lucas had not explained any of the film's material to him.
+When Lucas watched Jympson's rough cut for the first time, he disliked what he saw, and after further work was unable to resolve his issues, opted to fire Jympson halfway through the film's production, feeling the editor did not "mesh" with what he wanted from the film.
+Lucas replaced him with Paul Hirsch, Chew and his wife Marcia Lucas.
 According to reports, Jympson's edit contained about 30-40% different footage from the film's final version.